 For directions to the Ocean County Health Department main site in Toms River, click HERE.

 The Ocean County Intoxicated Driver Resource Center now accepts credit cards for your convenience.

-Along with a cashiers check or money order made out to "OCHD-IDRC" the Ocean County IDRC also accepts Visa, Master Card and Discover Card. *Neither American Express nor personal checks will be accepted.
+Along with a cashiers check or money order made out to "OCHD-IDRC" in the amount of $264.
+The Ocean County IDRC also accepts Visa, Master Card and Discover Card. *Neither American Express nor personal checks will be accepted.
 Cash payments are also accepted.IDRC walk-up window and customer service hours M-F 8:00AM - 4:00PM, Saturday by appointment only.
 (Please note, not all Saturdays are available.
 Please call and check availability of walk-up window and customer service hours before coming into the IDRC).

 IDRC CLASS INFORMATION

 - Clients who opt to pay with a debit or credit card will incur an additional 3.5% service charge imposed by the vendor.
 This service charge is not imposed by the Ocean County Intoxicated Driver Resource Center.